#8: How long does it take to pass ATPL exams?

 Visa requirements

 If an international student, ensure you comply with local visa requirements.
-With Brexit, if planning to sit your ATPL exams in the UK or Europe (and not resident in the country you wish to sit your exams) check on the latest immigration requirements and make sure you comply.
+If you’re planning to sit your ATPL exams in a country where you’re not resident — whether in the UK or Europe — make sure you check the current immigration requirements and comply accordingly.

 ATPL distance learning course fees